Using Breakout Rooms in Zoom

 1. Determine your goal(s) for using Breakout Rooms.

-• Foster a sense of community in a large class by allowing students time to get to know each other and network in small groups.
+- Allow students time to get to know each other and network in small groups, which builds community.

-• Provide an opportunity to discuss course content through simple reflection; brainstorming and generating ideas to bring back to the larger group; or working through a case study related to the day’s topic.
+- Provide an opportunity to discuss course content, brainstorm and generate ideas to bring back to the larger group or work through a case study related to the day’s topic.

 2. Identify and practice the Breakout Room assignment strategy that will best fit your classroom and goal(s), and the steps for managing breakout rooms.

-1. Let Zoom assign students automatically (i.e., randomly) to breakout rooms during a meeting – appropriate for informal or ad hoc discussion groups during class, when you don’t care about who is talking with whom, such as think-pair-share or a brainstorming session.
+- Let Zoom assign students automatically (i.e., randomly) to breakout rooms during a meeting.
+This might be appropriate for informal or ad hoc discussion groups during class, when you don’t care about who is talking with whom, such as think-pair-share or a brainstorming session.

-3. Allow participants choose a breakout room.
-You can name the rooms by topic or by student group name (if you have them) and students sort themselves appropriately when you open the rooms.
+- Let participants choose a breakout room.
+You might name the rooms by topic or by student group name (if you have them), and students sort themselves appropriately when you open the rooms.

-6. Pre-assign students to breakout rooms before the meeting begins.
+- Pre-assign students to breakout rooms before the meeting begins.
 You might choose this if you have a large class and set groups, especially groups that you want to maintain from class meeting to class meeting.
-Get detailed instructions for this option in Zoom support article on pre-assigning participants to breakout rooms and DELTA’s help document on pre-assigned breakout rooms.

 3. Take important steps to avoid issues and navigate a few Breakout Room quirks.